A member of the Performance Management examining team provides students with an introduction to environmental management accounting

 - describe the different methods a business may use to account for its environmental costs.

-You should note that the Paper F5 syllabus examines 'environmental management accounting’ rather than ‘environmental accounting’.
+You should note that the Performance Management syllabus examines 'environmental management accounting’ rather than ‘environmental accounting’.
 Environmental accounting is a broader term that encompasses the provision of environment-related information both externally and internally.
 It focuses on reports required for shareholders and other stakeholders, as well of the provision of management information.
 Environmental management accounting, on the other hand, is a subset of environmental accounting.
 It focuses on information required for decision making within the organisation, although much of the information it generates could also be used for external reporting.

 The aim of this article is to give a general introduction on the area of environmental management accounting, followed by a discussion of the first of the two requirements listed above.